 The learner in our school community is flooded with opportunities for connection, knowledge acquisition, discovery, and challenge.
 They are immersed in meaningful learning experiences designed for transfer to empower learning for a lifetime.

 The learner at Riffenburgh is an active participant in their learning, practicing self-reflection and self-advocacy.
 Learners express ownership, voice, and choice as agents of their own learning.

 Learning and Teaching

 We ask our learners to make connections, build explanations, consider viewpoints, and uncover complexities.
-Our learning community recognizes the importance of agency and action, as this is integral for any growth or change.
+Our learning community recognizes the importance of agency and action, as we feel, this is integral for any growth or change.
 “The PYP focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.”
 IBO.org

 The Learning Community

 At Riffenburgh IB World School, our students are asked to think of themselves as change agents.
 They are members of an intentional learning community, constantly inquiring about what they might do to help, volunteer, and serve.
 Our students see themselves as part of solutions to local and global issues.

 Additionally, we recognize that learning happens in every setting, and in knowing this, we value the involvement of all stakeholders, students, parents, teachers, and community members.
 As we all are learners, we journey together.